FTC: Affiliate Disclosure Links may pay commission

 |Wind down recommendations||Yes||No|

 This difficulty is precisely why Apple’s sleep offering is deliberately inferior when measured by the number of features.
 Let me explain.
 On the table above where I’ve said “Yes, via a 3rd party app” what that really means is “No Apple doesn’t do it but you can get a 3rd party app that looks awesome and pretends to do it”.
 What Apple provides, out of the box is good and has scientific rigour behind it but is limited in scope.
-Apple tends to only produce data it knows has a good chance of being correct – sleep stages are NOT one of those pieces of data.
+Apple tends to produce only data it knows has a good chance of being correct – sleep stages are NOT yet one of those pieces of data (coming in 2022).

 In any case, Apple just doesn’t have all the onboard sensors yet to comprehensively assess sleep.
 It needs thermometers as inputs to sleep stage calculations… which might come later in 2022…or not.
-The point being, it’s not there now.
+The point is, Apple Watch is not there now.

 Whoop does have a plethora of sensors and more besides.
 It has cloud processing power to perform awesome AI calculations on every night’s sleep.
 I’d bet that Whoop produces scientifically better results than any 3rd party app just because of the money they’ve invested and the sensor data they have access to.
 Yet I don’t think anyone has proved that Whoop’s sleep calculations are better than 3rd party Apple apps – or vice versa.